 - As the 2nd largest company within the industry, it has substantial buying power.

 - These advantages have enabled the company to generate a greater than 30% return on capital for many years.

-- Although an industry leader, O’Reilly only has a 10% share of a $100 billion addressable market.
+- Although an industry leader, O’Reilly only has an 11% share of a $100 billion addressable market.